by Justin Phillips (00)

 Initially, our reasons to adopt were practical in nature.
 There are an estimated 153 million orphans worldwide.* In San Diego County, there are an estimated 6,500 youth in foster care.** We could at least get these numbers down by a few.
 So we set out to configure a family atypically.

 Moving ahead, our motivation to adopt grew in complexity.
 Together, we began to consider a theological understanding of God’s heart.
-His concern and preference towards the poor, the voiceless, and the marginalized is undeniable (Isaiah 1:17, Luke 4:18).
+His concern and preference for the poor, the voiceless, and the marginalized is undeniable (Isaiah 1:17, Luke 4:18).
 He even names the orphan specifically, claiming to be “Father to the fatherless” (Psalm 68:5) and a “defender of the orphans” (Psalm 10:14).
 And in case we missed our role in this, Jesus clarifies, saying, “Whatever you did to the least of these, my brothers and sisters, you were doing it to me” (Matthew 25:40).

 Our first opportunity to engage in this call came in 2005 when we were only 25 years old.
 Ricardo, 15 at the time, was a foster youth in my English class at the local, urban high school.
 He was living in a group home and looking at two to three more years in the system before emancipation.
 After 30 hours of foster care training, a get-to-know-you meal at our place, and an assurance that Ricardo wanted this, he moved in.
 When he did, he moved all the way in.

-g our family and friends welcome Ricardo was a sacred thing.
+Watching our family and friends welcome Ricardo was a sacred thing.
 It was a picture of God’s people at their finest.
 And it had little to do with Melissa and me.
 The church was living into the call of community.
 In this instance, support looked like a stocking that hung on a new grandma’s mantle, “Rico” embroidered with gold thread.
 It looked like a group of PLNU alumni, huddled under a blanket, sipping hot chocolate, and yelling for Ricardo’s football team.
 Engagement in the call looked like an English teacher who knew Ricardo before we did and taught him far more than academics.
 Love looked like a crowded patio four moms deep (birth mom, foster mom, mentor mom, group home mom), pulling off Ricardo’s PLNU graduation celebration for 100ish people.
 In our community effort, the words of Isaiah came into being.
 As people gave of themselves and sacrificed to support Ricardo, “darkness … became as light at the noon,” and the community was “like a well-watered garden, [and] like an ever-flowing spring” (Isaiah 58:5-12).
 Without overstating, this was the best picture of “pure and lasting religion” that I have seen up close (James 1:27).
 Even if not directly adopting or fostering, the church can be intimately involved and markedly supportive.

 In 2006, a year after Ricardo joined our family, we made the decision to adopt a child from Ethiopia.
 It was a layered and intentional decision.
 A large percentage of the world’s orphans exist in Sub-Saharan Africa (56 of the 153 million).
 And Melissa’s Nease Hall floor-mate, now married and living outside California, was in the process of adopting an Ethiopian child.
 This, somehow, made it seem possible.
 After 18 seemingly long months of waiting, we traveled and met our son, Amare, who was five months old at the time.